-6 Steps to Reducing Those Annoying False Alarms at Home
+6 Steps to Reducing Those Annoying False Security Alarms at Home

 False alarms on a home security system can be just as bad as no alarm at all.
 Just ask city dwellers if they run outside in their slippers every time they hear a car alarm go off.
 Of course not!
 The frequency of these (often benign) events has desensitized most people to the sound.